 This exciting expedition comes complete with exercise, scenic landscapes, amazing wildlife, and primitive camping on location.
 Additionally, one can expect to find many interesting subjects to photograph along the way, ranging from beautiful rock formations to the artistic graffiti left by residents and visitors.
 This entire area is an incredible vista surrounded by endless waves of green woodlands in the Daniel Boone National Forest.
 Furthermore, on a clear day from the summit, the scenic view of Cave Run Lake in the distant background is astonishing.
 Please take a moment and tour my many other images captured from the top of Lockegee Rock.
 Visit my gallery on Fine Art America.

 Lockegee Rock is a short trip from town.

 Conditions on the trail are favorable to anyone sporting mediocre shoes; however, I do recommend a decent pair of hiking shoes with ankle support.
 Although a short walk from the parking area, approximately half a mile, after crossing a small rock bed, it’s pretty much smooth sailing.
 There are no streams or arduous leaps to take on your trek leading to the base of Lockegee Rock.
-After arrival, one can anticipate a short, yet slightly vertical ascent to the summit; though, several paths to the summit exist.
-Climbing gear, definitely a helmet, may prove beneficial; although, nature has provided plenty of rocks and tree roots to make the climb fairly effortless for anyone in average to good health.
+After arrival, one can anticipate a short yet slightly vertical ascent to the summit, though several paths to the summit exist.
+Climbing gear, definitely a helmet, may prove beneficial.
+However, nature has provided plenty of rocks and tree roots to make the climb fairly effortless for anyone in average to good health.